The Vermont Statutes Online

 (o) Voluntary contracts.
 The existence of a standard offer under this section shall not preclude a voluntary contract between a plant owner and a Vermont retail electricity provider on terms that may be different from those under the standard offer.
 A plant owner who declines a voluntary contract may still accept a standard offer under this section.

 (p) Existing hydroelectric plants.
-Notwithstanding any contrary requirement of this section, no later than January 15, 2013, the Board shall make a standard offer contract available to existing hydroelectric plants in accordance with this subsection.
+Notwithstanding any contrary requirement of this section, no later than January 15, 2013, the Commission shall make a standard offer contract available to existing hydroelectric plants in accordance with this subsection.

 (1) In this subsection: